EQUINOX Master Instructor

 Illustrating improved movement quality, optimal performance and physical longevity with PreHab Exercises.

-Michael Rosengart is a Corrective Exercise Specialist (CES) with the National Academy of Sports Medicine (NASM) as well as a Certified Personal Trainer (CPT) with the National Council on Strength and Fitness (NCSF), a Certified Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association (NSCA) and a Certified Performance Specialist (XPS) with EXOS as well as a Precision Running Coach and Tier Three Trainer at Equinox Fitness.
+Michael Rosengart is a Corrective Exercise Specialist (CES) with the National Academy of Sports Medicine (NASM) as well as a Certified Personal Trainer (CPT) with the National Council on Strength and Fitness (NCSF), a Certified Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association (NSCA), a Functional Range Conditioning Mobility Specialist (FRCms) and a Certified Performance Specialist (XPS) with EXOS as well as a Master Instructor, Personal Trainer and Precision Running Coach at Equinox Fitness.

 In the year 2000, Michael began his training career at a New York City Equinox Fitness Club and has since led tens of thousands of training sessions, each contributing to an evolving training philosophy that focuses on one main objective: to keep getting better.